Quantitative Ecology Showcase: Ambitious theories, big data, new statistics & software

 $300 inc GST.
 Student registration fee is $150 inc GST

-Talks in the miniconf will be organised around five broad themes:
+Talks in the miniconference will be organised around three broad themes:

-3. Using big data to predict global biodiversity patterns
+2. Using big data to predict global biodiversity patterns and ecological dynamics

-We will also hold two sessions of contributed 5 minute lightning talks, preferentially allotted to ECRs working in quantitative ecology, and a poster session at the end of day 1.
+We will also hold a session of contributed 5 minute lightning talks, preferentially allotted to ECRs working in quantitative ecology, and a poster session at the end of day 1.
 This will provide an avenue for ECR attendees to present their research.

 Who should attend?

 Anyone using quantitative techniques in their research, especially those who spend more time writing code or math than they do in the lab or field.
 Quantitative research includes mathematical, statistical, and computational models, as well software and data targeting ecological research.
 Topics of interest include big-picture theory about the patterns and dynamics of the biosphere, populations, species distributions, and ecological networks.
 Unlike many ecological conferences, you are welcome to present and discuss technical details.

 Dr Daniel Falster – email@example.com, ARC Future Fellow, University of New South Wales

 Dr Jian Yen – firstname.lastname@example.org, McKenzie Fellow, University of Melbourne